ClaudioESSilva/claudioessilva.github.io/content/post/2017-08-28-contribute-to-microsoft-documentation.md

 &nbsp;

-When clicking on that pencil we will be redirected, in this case, to the <a href="https://github.com/MicrosoftDocs/sql-docs/" target="_blank" rel="noopener">MicrosoftDocs - sql-docs</a> repository on GitHub.
+When clicking on that pencil we will be redirected, in this case, to the [MicrosoftDocs - sql-docs](https://github.com/MicrosoftDocs/sql-docs/) repository on GitHub.

 There, we need to fork the repository, make the changes and submit our suggestion by doing a pull request (PR).
 After that we just need to wait for some feedback from the Microsoft team that will review what we have submitted.
 ## Start contributing